nissejokke/stream-events-example/README.md

-# Example of how to use server side events and redis streams to garantee delivery of messages to client in multi node nodejs environment.
+# Example of how to use server side events and redis streams to garantee delivery of messages to client in multi node nodejs environment

 ## Running example